 - The primary credit society at the base level is at the village level.
 They provide short-term and medium-term credit to the farmers.
 Besides credit, they also help farmers by supplying seeds, fertilizers, Agricultural equipment, marketing, etc.

 C) Regional Rural Credit

-The regional rural bank established in 1975 on the Recommendation of the M. Narsimha committee.
+The regional rural bank was established in 1975 on the Recommendation of the M. Narsimha committee.
 The banks were originally based, rurally oriented, and generally sponsored by these scheduled commercial banks.
-Some private sector banks as well as State Cooperative Banks have also supported the RRBs.
+Some private sector banks and State Cooperative Banks have supported the RRBs.
 At present these are 56 RRBs.

-The objective of ruler regional banks to develop rural economy, to extend the finance to the farmers especially small and marginal, village artisans, small entrepreneurs, and agricultural labourers.
+The objective of the rural regional banks is to develop the rural economy and to extend finance to the farmers especially small and marginal, village artisans, small entrepreneurs, and agricultural labourers.

 For More Business Economic Notes Click Here